Davidek776/GMD-Project/Blogs/Development Updates/Milestone_1.md

-# Game Development Blog posts - Lost Together
+# Game Development Blog post #1 - Lost Together

 ## Dev Update 1
 First milestone for this project is on 17th March.
 Goal of this milestone was to create Character controllers, Obstacles, Menu and Split Screen.